thebinarysearchtree/flyweight/README.md

 # Midnight
-Midnight is a NodeJS ORM for SQLite and Turso with full TypeScript support and no code generation.
+The time after the 11th hour.
+Midnight is a NodeJS ORM for SQLite and Turso with full TypeScript support without needing to generate any code.
+Even complex SQL queries can be written inside of JavaScript.

 ```js
 class Forests extends Table {